davidgs/OSPOEventsManager/k8s/README.md

 # K8s Directory - OpenShift Deployment Manifests

-This directory contains all the Kubernetes/OpenShift YAML manifests required for deploying the OSPO Events Manager application.
+This directory contains all the Kubernetes/OpenShift YAML manifests required for deploying the Events Manager application.
 These files are used by the `deploy.sh` script to create and manage the application infrastructure.

 ## Directory Structure